Trademark Registration Service

 Trademark Registration Fees

-After trademark registration in the Philippines, you will receive a Certificate of Registration (COR) from the IPOPHL, an official receipt as proof of payment, and a publication notice confirming the mark’s inclusion in the IPOPHL e-Gazette.
+After your successful trademark registration, you will receive a Certificate of Registration (COR) from the IPOPHL, an official receipt as proof of payment, and a publication notice confirming the mark’s inclusion in the IPOPHL e-Gazette.

-FilePino is a leading and trusted Trademark Registration service provider in the Philippines.
+FilePino is a leading and trusted trademark registration and maintenance service provider in the Philippines.
 Based in Bonifacio Global City (BGC), Taguig, Metro Manila—one of the country’s most dynamic and thriving business hubs—we are strategically positioned to serve your business needs.

 Expertise in Local